Posts

 Bridging the Digital Divide

 To bridge this gap, transit agencies are combining data-driven solutions with traditional methods.
 For example, real-time updates might be shared via text messages or public displays, ensuring that all riders stay informed.
+Equity remains central to how these tools are deployed.

 The Future of Data-Driven Public Transit